 Inspired by modern Paris bistros, Caffè Stern's new menu changes weekly and is structured like an Italian trattoria menu with a small selection of antipasti, primi, secondi and dolci.
-Chef Mattiuzzi selects the best seasonal ingredients to prepare signature Alajmo dishes like Dill tagliolini with pistachio sauce and shellfish, Risotto with white truffle (when in season), Venetian-style veal liver with fried polenta and the irresistible panettone to finish.
+Chef Mattiuzzi selects the best seasonal ingredients to prepare signature Alajmo dishes like potato cappuccino with bolognese ragù, dill tagliolini with lobster, squid, dentex and pistachio sauce, Venetian-style veal liver with fried yellow polenta and the irresistible Stern pistachio gelato to finish.

 The predominately Italian wine list features wine from small producers, as well as more familiar names.
 Guests can search for wines easily on our digital wine list, divided by area of provenance, grape varietal and price.

 Stern, originally founded as a letterpress in 1834, was converted into a cafè and restaurant in 2014 by the Alajmo brothers upon the suggestion of their dear friend Gianni Frasi, renowned coffee roaster of Laboratorio Torrefazione Giamaica in Verona.
 Frasi created a specific blend for Stern, which is roasted over an open flame in an original Vittoria roasting machine designed by GIovanni Erbisti in 1950, the only one still in use.

 In the kitchen of Caffè Stern, you will find executive chef Denis Mattiuzzi, who has worked alongside Max Alajmo for over 10 years, originally at Le Calandre (Padua) and then at Ristorante Quadri (Venice).
 The front of the house is run by Eufemia Demuro, the restaurant manager. .